Diya-R-Gowda/OS-Jackfruit-Project/README.md

 The supervisor is compiled, started, and handles `start`, `ps`, and `stop` commands from the CLI.
 Container `alpha` is launched with PID 16573 and successfully stopped.

+gcc engine.c -o engine
+./engine supervisor
+This starts the supervisor process
+It becomes a long-running daemon
+It:
+>creates a UNIX domain socket
+>waits for commands from CLI
+>manages all containers

 ![Supervisor running and handling start/ps/stop](ss1_supervisor_running.png)

 ---